Sequencing - Work in Progress

 - Cloudbreak Freestyle: The newest kit allows direct loading of linear Illumina libraries onto the AVITI, with automatic on-instrument circularization.
 This eliminates the off-bench Adept conversion step entirely.

-The AVITI is compatible with standard Illumina TruSeq and Nextera adapter sequences.
+The AVITI accepts standard Illumina TruSeq and Nextera adapter sequences.
 The sequencing primers used are essentially the same Illumina standard sequences, meaning the vast majority of existing Illumina libraries can run on the AVITI without modification beyond circularization.
 Key practical notes:

 - Libraries must be amplified with a proofreading polymerase (e.g., KAPA HiFi, NEB Q5).
 Taq A-overhangs interfere with circularization.